-The Clean Marina program allows marina operators to certify they are environmentally conscious and are attempting to go above and beyond what is required by law and regulations.
+The Clean Marina program allows marina operators to certify they are environmentally conscious and are attempting to meet the expectations of what is required by law and regulations.

 - Marina operators who choose to participate must complete an evaluation form about their use of specific best management practices.
 These criteria include sewage management; fuel control; solid waste; petroleum recycling & disposal; vessel operation, maintenance, and repair; marina siting, design, and maintenance; storm water management and erosion control, and public education, particularly with respect to electrical safety around marinas.

-- The self evaluation is followed by a certification visit to verify that Clean Marina standards are met.
+- The self-evaluation is followed by a certification visit to verify that Clean Marina standards are met every two years.

 - If a marina meets LWMC Clean Marina criteria, it will be designated as a LWMC Clean Marina.